RyanGaudion/COM528-Assignment2/README.md

 As an administrator in the shopping cart application you can setup the details to use within the application by signing in and clicking "Manage Properties".
 From this page you can configure all the properties for the application including API url and Bank details.

 ## Issues
 If you're seeing unexpected behavior then make sure to delete the application.properties file in your tomcat instance's temp folder.

+Limitation - When uploading a file as an image the application is limited to images under 1048576 bytes (1mb) due to an upload file size limit with tomcat.

 # Building & Testing the App
 Running the following command in the project root folder (src) will build the project with Maven and will also run all the tests for the Project Solution: